hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+### 7 June 2023
+The following changes were deployed into sandbox:

+#### cis-deductions-api

+* For version 1.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

 ### 6 June 2023
 The following change was deployed into sandbox: